Review of Oral Microbiomes: more and more importance in oral cavity and whole body

 What Is Holistic Dentistry?

 Holistic dentistry recognizes the relationship between the mouth and overall health and tries to enhance the patient’s health and well being while doing the least amount of harm in any course of treatment, according to the Holistic Dental Association in Durango, CO.
 Since dentists can’t get specialized training or accreditation in "holistic" forms of dentistry, most, like Dr. Golden, are satisfied to simply apply the principles to their practices in a number of ways.

-"We do everything that a regular dentist would do, except we understand the relationship between how the teeth can affect the rest of the body, based on the nutrition and lifestyle habits of the person," says Reid Winick, DDS, a Manhattan and Manhasset, NY-based holistic dentist.
+"We do everything that a regular dentist would do, except we understand the relationship between how the teeth can affect the rest of the body, based on the nutrition and lifestyle habits of the person," says Reid Winick, DDS, a Manhasset, NY-based holistic dentist.

 Kristina Saljanin, 30, who admits to having been "petrified by dentists" in the past, is thrilled with her treatment by Dr. Winick.
 She especially liked that his assistant rubbed an acupuncture pressure point between her index finger and thumb while she got an injection so she wouldn’t feel the needle too much.
 "He also suggested I get myrrh oil and rub it on my gums after he worked on a cavity, and he gave me a sugar-and fluoride-free toothpaste and oral rinse, and recommended I use an oral irrigator instead of flossing."

 Cor Van Huemen, 41 from Kansas City, MO, found a local holistic dentist to replace his amalgams.
 David Dowling, DDS, tested him for allergies to standard dental products, suggest epoxies, fillings and crown replacements, and tested each tooth for its polarity, to see which he needed to work on first.
 "He also suggested I take coQ10 and vitamin E in limited amounts.
 I’ve been thrilled with the results."